clamalo/harpnet/README.md

    - Aggregate at the parameter-level by combining weights rather than aggregating the outputs...

 ## Future Work
-- Additional batches of trained patches staggered by 50% latitude/longitude, outputs are blended among the overlapping patches to almost eliminate edge-to-edge discontinuity
-- Train using ERA5 precip input... maybe ERA5 -(WRF)> CONUS404 -(coarsen)> != ERA5, so much so that the model only learns how to predict high-res using coarsened high-res?
-- Upgrading from 0.0625 degree resolution to 0.03125 degree resolution
-- Train different models for each season
-- Employing generative adversarial networks to generate even more realistic downscaled forecasts
-- Use entire training set...
-3-hourly chunks every hour instead of every 3 hours
-- Mixed training dataset to allow the model to predict hourly, 3-hourly, and 6-hourly data
-- Native models trained for each model resolution (ICON, GDPS, Sflux, etc)
-- Train with other variable inputs (Pressure levels of U/V, Temp, GH, as well as PWAT, CAPE, TEMP)
-- Custom loss to encourage even better patch-to-patch continuity

-## Future Work (Ranked)
 - Train with other variable inputs (Pressure levels of U/V, Temp, GH, as well as PWAT, CAPE, TEMP)
 - Train different models for each season
 - Employing generative adversarial networks to generate even more realistic downscaled forecasts